 Today’s Mint reports domain names in regional languages will be released soon.
-There has been talk about this for a while now, it would be interesting to see how the usage of language domainnames will pick up in India.
+There has been a talk about this for a while now.
+It would be interesting to see how the usage of language domain names will pick up in India.

-ICANN has cleared India’s application for internationalized domain names (IDNs) in seven langugaes – Hindi, Bengali, Punjabi, Urdu, Tamil, Telugu and Gujarati.
-The approval is a two step process,
+ICANN has cleared India’s application for internationalized domain names (IDNs) in seven languages – Hindi, Bengali, Punjabi, Urdu, Tamil, Telugu and Gujarati.
+The approval is a two-step process,

 Step 1: string evaluation—tests whether the domain names being sought are unique to a country and not in use by other nations.
-Basically it needs to be unique across the world
+It needs to be unique across the world.

 Step 2: test the stability and security of the IDNs

 All regional language domain names will end with .bharat extension.
 One can even get an English domain name ending with .bharat, time for domain squatters to hijack your domain.
 Most of the good .in domains have been blocked from Europe.